 The main attraction and a must-see in Slovenia

-Why should you visit Postojna Cave Park?
+Why visit Postojna Cave Park?

 Postojna Cave is the largest show cave in Europe.
 It is located in the town of Postojna, in the Karst region, southwestern Slovenia.
 The cave is opened for visitors since 1818, and until this day it had nearly 40 million visitors!
 The Postojna Cave itself offers a 90-minute tour in the length of 5km.
 The tour includes a 3,5km long train ride and 1,5km long walking part.
 The Postojna Cave railway was the first railway ever to be opened in an underground cave!